Koushikphy/kbib/Readme.md

     ```bash
     kbib -pdf *.pdf
     ```
+* Rename pdf files with bibtex information
+    ```bash
+    kbib -ren article.pdf
+    # or
+    kbib -ren *.pdf
+    ```

 #### ⚓Limitation:
-Currently it parses DOI information from [Crossref API](https://github.com/CrossRef/rest-api-doc).
+- `kbib` parses DOI information from [Crossref API](https://github.com/CrossRef/rest-api-doc).
 So if the article is not indexed in Crossref database this tool will fail to get the necessary information.
 Also the API may temporarily block requests from an IP if a large number of queries are made within a short period of time.
+- For bibtex keys and renaming files, `kbib` uses format as `<Short Journal Name>_<Volume>_<Year>_<Last name of first author>`, which is presently hardcoded in the tool.
+Therefore, one can not use any desired format through the command line.

 #### ⏳ Work-in-Progress:
-1. Concurrent API calls for faster parsing of bibtex information.
+- Concurrent API calls for faster parsing of bibtex information.
-2. Set bibtex entry keys in a predefined format.
-3. Use abbreviated journal names.